 - A shoulder strap cut to a length that fits your or your child comfortably (my son’s is 32″)

-- My free pattern you can download here in Google Docs.
+- My free pattern you can download here.
 The pattern just includes the bag, not the rectangles for the pockets and it’s a 5 page PDF.
 Print it out, line up the stars and tape it together.
-If you have trouble printing it, on the left side of the screen choose File, then Download.
-Open the downloaded PDF then print it.
 I’ve included a scale in the pattern so you can make sure it’s printing to the correct size.

 All seam allowances are 3/8″ unless otherwise noted.

 1. First let’s get the pockets ready.
 With right sides together, stitch all the way around the pocket but leave a 3″ opening in one of the long ends.
 After sewing, snip the corners then turn right side out.
 Iron flat with the open seam folded inside.

 2. Sew the pockets to the front and back pieces.
 With my pocket placement, the outer pocket will be hidden under the flap and the inner pocket will be against the back of the bag.
 Measuring from the right side (if the bag is oriented as shown below), the inner pocket (top of photo) is sewn on 9.5″ in from the side.
 The exterior pocket (bottom of photo) is sewn on 1.5″ away from the left side.
 (You may notice in the photo below that I added an additional strip of fabric not shown in the top photo.
 I didn’t make it quite long enough in my initial pattern so I added the extra strip of fabric and really like the end result!
 My pattern uses the correct length.)

 3. Now we’ll start sewing the bag.
 With right sides together, stitch all the way around the bag but leave a 5″ opening in the top flap.
 I flipped up the corner in the photo so you could see that the right sides are together and you can see part of the pocket.